xyonox/file-organizer/README.md

 go run .
 ```

 The application currently uses `/Users/cfa/Downloads` as its source directory.
-(TODO)

 ## Building a binary